aditiii23/HopeGivers/README.md

 ## ⚙️ What it does?

-HopeGivers is a web platform where you can upload and donate your used and discarded winter wears for the underprivileged.
+HopeGivers is a web platform where you can upload and donate your used and discarded garrments, toys and books for the underprivileged.
 Either you will be contacted by Donation Centres or somebody in need of the items.

 ### Features:

-- ⬆️ **Upload**: It provides a platform, where people can upload their discarded winter wear for the needy person or the donation centres around them to get contacted.
+- ⬆️ **Upload**: It provides a platform, where people can upload their discarded items for the needy person or the donation centres around them to get contacted.

 ![LaunchPage](https://user-images.githubusercontent.com/56069235/176602073-074689ba-8b8b-43aa-8ec1-b26ae278f4af.png)